The New Year Lucky Box

 5. Oiwai Small Snack Plate (Set of 2)

-Plum blossoms are thought to be lucky in Japan, and these snack plates are imprinted with an illustration of them.
+These snack plates are imprinted with an illustration on them.
 Perfect for plating mochi, senbei, or any other favorite Japanese treats.

 6. Omikuji Lucky Cat